MITgcm/MITgcm/doc/related_projects/related_projects.rst

 xmitgcm
 -------

-xmitgcm is a Python module that loads MITgcm MDS output files as `xarray <http://xarray.pydata.org/en/stable/>`_ arrays with the associated grid information.
+xmitgcm is a Python module that loads MITgcm MDS output files as `xarray <http://xarray.pydata.org/en/stable/>`_ datasets with the associated grid information.
 These can be easily exported as NetCDF files.

 website: http://xmitgcm.readthedocs.io/en/latest/